prettytable/prettytable/README.md

 #### Filtering your table

-You can make sure that your tables are filtered by giving `get_string` a `row_filter` keyword argument, which must a function with one argument `row` returning a bool value.
+You can make sure that your tables are filtered by giving `get_string` a `row_filter` keyword argument, which must be a function with one argument `row` returning a Boolean value.
-The `row`is the list of fields in a row.
+The `row` is the list of fields in a row.

-For example, to print the example table we built earlier of Australian capital city data, so that cities with a population with more than 1000000, we can do this:
+For example, to print the example table we built earlier of Australian capital city data, so that cities with a population with more than 1,000,000, we can do this:

 ```python
 def filter_function(self, vals: list[str]) -> bool: